5 Tips to Properly Maintain Your Tools

 When storing your tools, always keep them off the floor.
 There are several tool storage system options: bags, drawers, chests, and pegboards.

 A helpful way to store small tools is with a shelf.
 You could also consider hanging up a pegboard.
-These are perfect for hanging tools like a lineman socket wrench, tight fit wrench, or adjustable angle wrench.
+These are perfect for hanging tools like socket wrench sets, strap wrenches, or hydrant wrenches.
 That way, your tools are easier to locate and access.

-If you can, store your power tools in their designated case or original packaging.
+Store your power tools in their designated case or original packaging if possible.
 You can also place silica gel packs in your toolboxes to capture excess moisture to avoid corrosion.

 2) Clean Your Tools